firogh/notes/philosophy/philosophy.md

 An idea is likes a seed; once planted in a person's mind, it's growth is determined by how well it is nourished.
 Without lasting relevance it might wither and die or become ousted by other ideas that occupy a larger space in the mindspace of the host.
 Some ideas though, once planted, strike roots and grow from a captivating notion into a fundamental ideology that overshadows and influences every thought that blossoms in it's wake." -- Homo Ludens or: Kojima's Evolution of Mankind (Death Stranding), RagnarRox

+* people cannot see something wihout being denominated

 # Over quantity cognition
 If we cannot learn something in a short time, even years.
 It means we are fighting the over quantiy knowledge.
-We need a plan to conquer this situation.
+We must come up with a way to make us ingenuity.
+Dealing with problem without knowing vertebra.
 What will we meet during the over quantity cognition?
 * Constant unacquainted knowledge.
 * Large amount of contents to learn.
-* No habitat to practice such things.
+* Few feedback.
+No habitat to practice such things.
 * We cannot prepare every thing we need.
 * Some knowledges are compeletely useless.

 What should we do?
-2. What: Focus on the relavent real life thing.
+1. Focus on desire, things relavent to life.
-1. How: 0, Cramming(remeber through text), Graphic meaning, Real life meaning(feeling/doing).
-3. Iterating on over quantity contents.
-* people cannot see something wihout being denominated
+* do the efficiency task not the laborious task/job

+overarcher
+nature roamer
+kzenowalker
+If one thing is a must, do it now.
+Doing right things:effectiveness
+Doing things right:efficiency
+Effectiveness:
+Interestings stem from doing right things.
+等价交换, relevant
+kazewalker:1. priority.
+2. relevent.
+3. feeling/desire
+* Doing the right thing is beyond do thing correctly.
+* Goku
+I use goku to refer/define the reason/fact/ablity that human is able to get stronger/skilled/professional on something.
+Words reflect the real wrold.
+Not just some verbal thing.
+And we must establish the connection between words and real life meaning.
+It's not a verbal game.

 # Recognize subjectivity
 First of all, you should know what is subjectivity and objectivity in philosophy.